edge-core/sonic-buildimage/platform/broadcom/sonic-platform-modules-juniper/README.md

 ## SONiC Build Process:

-The instruction on how to build an ONIE compatible network operating system (NOS) installer image for Juniper Networks QFX5210-64C-S switch, and how to build docker images running inside the NOS is available at https://github.com/Azure/sonic-buildimage#usage.
+The instruction on how to build an ONIE compatible network operating system (NOS) installer image for Juniper Networks switches, and how to build docker images running inside the NOS is available at https://github.com/Azure/sonic-buildimage#usage.

-## Install SONiC on the Juniper Networks QFX5210-64C-S switch:
+## Install SONiC on the Juniper Networks switch:es

-You need to copy the SONiC image sonic-broadcom.bin to the Juniper Networks QFX5210-64C-S switch.
-You can copy the sonic-broadcom.bin to an USB memory device and insert it to the USB port of the QFX5210-64C-S switch.
-You can also use the 'scp' command to copy the sonic-broadcom.bin image to the QFX5210-64C-S switch over the network.
+You need to copy the SONiC image 'sonic-broadcom.bin' to the switch.
+You can copy the sonic-broadcom.bin to an USB memory device and insert it to the USB port of the switch.
+You can also use the 'scp' command to copy the sonic-broadcom.bin image to the switch over the network.

 Note: Unmount the USB memory device after copying the sonic-broadcom.bin.
 For example, umount /dev/sdX, where X is the name of the drive of the USB memory device.